 Figure 1.
 The aneroid barometer comprises a partially evacuated corrugated metal box (a), prevented from collapsing by a spring (b).
 The strain in this spring, proportional to the difference in pressures between the air inside and outside the box, is amplified by a train of levers (c) that operate a pointer (d) that moves over a calibrated scale.
 Aneroid barometers are convenient to use but require regular calibration against an accurate mercury barometer.

-A barometer is an instrument for measuring air pressure used in weather forecasting and for determining altitude.
+A barometer is an instrument for measuring air pressure used in weather forecasting and for determining altitude (see Figures 1 and 2).
 Most commonly encountered is the aneroid barometer (see illustration to the right) in which the effect of the air in compressing an evacuated thin cylindrical corrugated metal box is amplified mechanically and read off on a scale or, in the barograph, used to draw a trace on a slowly rotating drum, thus giving a continuous record of the barometric pressure.
 The aneroid instrument is that used for aircraft altimeter.

 The barograph is a recording barometer consisting of an aneroid barometer that has, instead of a pointer, a pen that continuously records atmospheric pressure on a paper chart wrapped round a revolving drum, usually driven by clockwork.

-In the Fortin barometer, devised by Jean Fortin (1750–1831) and still used for accurate scientific work, the lower mercury level can be finely adjusted and the column height is read off with the aid of a vernier scale.
+In the Fortin barometer, devised by Jean Fortin (1750–1831) in the early 1800s and still used for accurate scientific work, the lower mercury level can be finely adjusted and the column height is read off with the aid of a vernier scale.

 Experiment: A milk-bottle barometer